the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab1_http/_index.md

 ### C.3 Error messages
-The functions you wrote for the previous sections probably assume that the server will respond positively to your requests.
-However, sometimes the server might give an error if yhe user tries to put in incorrect riddles or guesses.
+The functions you wrote for the previous sections probably assume that the server will respond successfully to your requests.
+However, sometimes the server might give an error if the user tries to put in incorrect riddles or guesses.

 {{< code-action >}} Edit yoiur functions above to make sure they display error messages if the server responds with an error.